haiwen/seafile-docs/deploy/using_mysql.md

 ## Create an unprivileged user

-It's recommended tu run Seafile Server as an unprivileged user.
+It's recommended to run Seafile Server as an unprivileged user.
 Before starting the installation procedure create such an user:

 <pre>
 adduser haiwen --no-create-home --disabled-login